j0nathan-ll0yd/aws-cloudformation-media-downloader/README.md

 ## PRODUCTION TODOS

-* TODO: Force API Gateway deploy on each push (https://currentlyunnamed-theclassic.blogspot.com/2018/12/mastering-cloudformation-for-api.html)
+* In-Progress: API documentation
+** Rename files/assets
+** Cleanup cloudformation templates
 * TODO: Send push notification when new file is ready
 * TODO: Add lambda alarms in case errors are experienced
-* TODO: Swagger documentation
-* TODO: API Gateway documentation

 ## NICE TODOS

 * Service Maps
+* CloudWatch Alarm that posts an issue to Github
 * Automatic generation of JSON fixtures :mind_blown:
 * Use AWS EventBridge for EventSourcing